 Instead of the typical meat sauce, use healthier, low-fat chicken breasts.
 Paired with sliced mushrooms, it's a satisfying high-protein main dish.
 Jarred spaghetti sauce makes this dish quick and easy, but feel free to use a homemade tomato sauce.
 To add extra nutrition, use whole wheat pasta.
 Gluten-free spaghetti works well, too.

-All you need to serve with this recipe is a green salad, tossed with avocados and cherry tomatoes and drizzled with an Italian salad dressing.
-Some garlic toast on the side would be nice, perhaps sprinkled with some grated mozzarella cheese and broiled until brown and bubbly.
-Choose a nice fruit salad made with the best seasonal fruits you can find in the grocery store or farmer's market for dessert.
+All you need to serve with this recipe is a green salad for a complete meal.
+Toss greens with avocados and cherry tomatoes and drizzled with an Italian salad dressing.
+Some garlic bread on the side would be nice, perhaps sprinkled with some grated mozzarella cheese and broiled until brown and bubbly.
+Or choose a nice fruit salad, made with the best fruits you can find in the grocery store or farmers market.

 - 1 (26-ounce) jar spaghetti sauce

 - 1 (12-ounce) package spaghetti pasta

 Gather the ingredients.